sagemath/trac_to_gh/Issue 8907.md

 # Issue 8907: build Python as a shared library

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8907

 Original creator: mhansen